 Roy was formerly a local Councillor in Rossendale, where he was Chair of the Audit and Accounts Committee, Chair of Rosso Buses and a member of the East Lancs Railway Board.

-Darren has a broad range of strategic, operational and commercial experience, specialising in Information Management and Technology.
-He is a Partnership Director for Agilisys, one of the country’s fastest growing IT Services companies.
-Darren has held a number of senior leadership roles, and spent several years responsible for two significant local government outsource contracts, totalling £240m.
+Darren has a broad range of strategic, operational, and commercial experience, with 30 years specialising in Information Management and Technology.
+He is currently the Head of Information Security for Agilisys, one of the country’s leading IT Services companies.
+Since joining Agilisys he has undertaken several of senior leadership roles in IT Transformation, and Service Delivery.

 Gwynne has over 40 years' experience as a qualified professional in business, primarily in the commercial property industry.
-He has been a partner in professional practice and has been a director and MD of both private and publically listed companies.
+He has been a partner in professional practice and has been a director and MD of both private and PLC businesses.

 Malcolm is a Chartered surveyor with over 40 years experience and has over 30 years experience at Board/Director level within major brewing and licensed retail companies, as well as an extensive background in commercial and retail property.
 This has included responsibility for driving all aspects of major company acquisitions, investments and divestments, as well as leading key business critical projects in development and I.T.